circleci/circleci-docs/jekyll/_cci2/jvm-heap-size-configuration.md

 description: "How to configure Java virtual Machine Heap Size in CircleCI Server."
 ---

-JVM_HEAP_SIZE is configurable for frontend and test-result containers
+JVM_HEAP_SIZE is configurable for frontend, test-result and picard-output-processor containers

 ## Setting up
 To customize JVM_HEAP_SIZE value, you will need to create customizations file in your services box